glandais/trouvaille/README.md

 **OAuth2 Flow:**
 1. User clicks "Login" → Redirects to OAuth provider
 2. User authenticates → Receives authorization code
-3. Frontend exchanges code for JWT token
+3. Frontend exchanges code for JWT token via the backend
-4. JWT token used for API authentication
+4. The backend returns a JWT token in an `auth_token` cookie
+5. The frontend uses the cookie for subsequent API requests

 **Configuration:**
 ```properties